-• Child victimization, defined as the number of Source: Arkansas DCFS Annual Report Card, SFY 2024 children who were victims of substantiated or indicated maltreatment per 1,000 children, was 12.8 in Arkansas and 7.7 in the U.S. for 2022 (America's Health Rankings, 2024).
+The child victimization rate, defined as the number of children who were victims of substantiated or indicated maltreatment per 1,000 children, was 14.2 in Oklahoma and 12.8 in Arkansas, compared to the U.S. rate of 7.7 (America's Health Rankings, 2024).